brpaz/my-linux-setup/README.md

 - [Font Finder](https://flathub.org/apps/details/io.github.mmstick.FontFinder) - An application for browsing and installing fonts from Google's font archive from the comfort of your Linux desktop.
 - [Cryptomator](https://cryptomator.org/) - Free client-side encryption for your cloud files.
 - [hawkeye](https://github.com/brpaz/hawkeye) - Hawkeye is a command line GTK Application that allow to quickly open PDFs, Markkown Files, Images and Websites in a "small" window, somewhat inspired by MacOS quicklook.
+- [Grsync](https://sourceforge.net/projects/grsync/) - Grsync is used to synchronize folders, files and make backups.
+It is a rsync GUI (Graphical User Interface).

 ### Games